murat-polat/gran-openedx-theme/README.md

-# gran
+# Comprehensive, custom Open edX theme,  gran

 Basic and fully customizable Open edX theme

-This theme is an combinations of  https://github.com/overhangio/indigo  and https://github.com/dehamzah/starter-theme-openedx
+This theme is a combinations of  https://github.com/overhangio/indigo  and https://github.com/dehamzah/starter-theme-openedx

  It's very basic but  powerful, you can change most part of LMS very easily.
 I tired this on Tutor Juniper(https://docs.tutor.overhang.io/).
 But it's probably can work with native installations of Open edX also.